 Spotlight on: state and local benchmarking initiatives

-As of the end of 2017, 26 local governments and two states rely on EPA’s ENERGY STAR Portfolio Manager tool as the foundation for their building energy benchmarking requirements, creating uniformity for businesses and reducing transaction and implementation costs.
-Combined, these requirements apply to approximately 100,000 buildings, representing more than 10.8 billion square feet.
+As of the end of 2018, 29 local governments, three states, and one Canadian province rely on EPA’s ENERGY STAR Portfolio Manager tool as the foundation for their building energy benchmarking requirements, creating uniformity for businesses and reducing transaction and implementation costs.
+Combined, these requirements apply to approximately 100,000 buildings, representing nearly 11 billion square feet.

 Additional local governments and states have required ENERGY STAR Portfolio Manager in the benchmarking of their own facilities.
 Learn more.